-Cost: The estimated cost of the trip is \$2000 dollars.
-This includes the round trip airline ticket, most food, lodging and transportation during the Teaching/Nursing Practicum in Jamaica.
+Cost: The estimated cost of the trip is \$2500 dollars.
+This includes the round trip airline ticket, most meals, lodging and transportation during the Teaching/Nursing Practicum in Jamaica.
 Transportation to and from the airport is being provided.
 All profits from the fund raising events will be given to the students to help defray expenses for the trip.
 The total cost may vary slightly due to increase of gas and airline travel.
-Each student is responsible for any additional personal expenses such as for souvenirs, snacks, lunches on the 7th, 10th, 11th, 15th passport cost, trip insurance.
+Each student is responsible for any additional personal expenses such as for souvenirs, snacks, passport cost, and trip insurance.